Assistant Professor of History

 He holds a PhD in History and Medieval Studies from the University of California, Berkeley, an MPhil in Medieval History from Cambridge University, and a BA in History from Yale University.

 “Italy and the Hafsids in the Medieval Period.”
-Oxford Research Encyclopedia of African History (submitted and under review, September 2021)
+Oxford Research Encyclopedia of African History (June 2023):